Impact Training

 However good a story is, however well you think it supports the point, if you cannot tell it with sincerity, it will not achieve its purpose.

-But I speak everyday for a living and I just love to tell stories!
+I speak everyday for a living and I use storytelling to support points and to keep my participants engaged

 Well telling a story to illustrate every point will have the same effect on your audience.